Vittal17/real-time-data-pipeline/README.md

 - Analyze patterns (e.g., count threats per user).
 - Visualize data with AWS QuickSight.

+  ## Note
+AWS Kinesis costs ~$3.64(Rs.301.76)/month beyond free tier (1 shard-hour).
+Delete stream after testing—watch those charges!
+Please note that AWS Kinesis is a paid service even for a free tier account.
+Make sure you terminate the above mentioned scripts on your terminal so as to avoid any unnecessary charges.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.